Oil and Gas Companies are financing Myanmar’s Military Junta

 Despite the soldiers’ violence, the people of Myanmar are standing up against the military takeover.
 Credit: Htin Linn Aye, licensed under CC BY-SA

 This is not the first time the generals rule Myanmar.
 From 1962 to 2011, Myanmar’s people lived under the dictatorship of the same military.[8]
 Then and now, oil and gas companies have helped to prop up the military.
 To be allowed to produce fossil fuels in Myanmar, companies have to pay a share of their revenue to the Myanma Oil and Gas Enterprise (MOGE).[9]
 MOGE is a state-owned company involved in all oil and gas projects in Myanmar.
-According to the UN Special Rapporteur, MOGE is “the single largest source of revenue to the state”.15427 When the military junta attempted to take over the democratic institutions of Myanmar, it also put MOGE under its control.15427 Much of the gas money that fossil fuel companies pay to MOGE thus flows straight to the military junta.15427
+The US Treasury Department described MOGE as “the largest single source of foreign revenue for Burma’s military regime” when it imposed partial sanctions against the Company in October 2023.21387 When the military junta seized the democratic institutions of Myanmar, it also put MOGE under its control.15427 Due to lack of transparency, it is not possible to trace the exact oil & gas money flows.
+However, it is beyond doubt that much of the gas money that fossil fuel companies pay to MOGE flows straight to the military junta.

-The oil and gas companies that have left Myanmar only began pulling out following extensive public pressure.15427 TotalEnergies exited the country in July 2022, one and a half years after the attempted coup.15427 Chevron and JX Nippon followed in 2023.1542715427
+The oil and gas companies that have left Myanmar only began pulling out following extensive public pressure.15427 TotalEnergies exited the country in July 2022, one and a half years after the attempted coup.15427 ENEOS (JX Nippon) and Mitsubishi Corporation followed in 2023, and Chevron in 2024.2139521396

 At that point, the companies had been helping to finance the junta for 2 whole years.
 The companies’ late exit will not bring back the dead, and it will not protect Myanmar’s people in future.
-TotalEnergies in fact handed over parts of its ownership shares in the Yadana gas field to MOGE.15427 This way, TotalEnergies’ withdrawal could make the military junta earn even more money.15427 Chevron sold its stakes to MTI, a Canadian company.
-Together with PTTEP, MTI will now extract the Yadana gas and share its revenues with MOGE.15427 Other companies, including Woodside, Petronas and ENEOS also declared that they will end their operations in Myanmar.154271542715427 Some only left because the gas reserves in the Yetagun field are no longer economically viable.15427 Civil society organizations are urging the companies to exit responsibly and take appropriate steps to close the field.
+TotalEnergies in fact handed over parts of its ownership shares in the Yadana gas field to MOGE.15427 This way, TotalEnergies’ withdrawal made the military junta earn even more money.15427 Later, Chevron handed over its stakes to PTTEP and MOGE.21397 Other companies, including Woodside and Petronas also declared that they will end their operations in Myanmar.154271542715427 Some only left because the gas reserves in the Yetagun field are no longer economically viable.15427 Civil society organizations are urging the companies to exit responsibly and take appropriate steps to close the field.
 Only this way would the companies ensure that future revenues of the gas fields do not fill the junta’s coffers.15427154271542715427 PTTEP, CNPC, and Korea Gas Corporation still produce fossil fuels in Myanmar.15427 Every day, gas money continues to finance the military’s brutality against the people of Myanmar.

 Sources:

-The companies listed here produced oil & gas in Myanmar in 2022.
-Other international companies, like Eni, still hold exploration licenses in the country but do not (yet) produce. https://www.eni.com/en-IT/eni-worldwide/asia-pacific/myanmar.html
+The companies listed here produced oil & gas in Myanmar in 2024.
+Other international companies, might still hold exploration licenses in the country but do not (yet) produce.

 We refer to the situation in Myanmar as an attempted coup.
 The ongoing resistance against the military prevents the coup from succeeding.